MICA-MNI/ENIGMA/README.rst

 Documentation 📝
 ---------------------------------------------
 Check out our expandable online documentation at http://enigma-toolbox.readthedocs.io to learn how to:
-- install the Toolbox in Python or Matlab
+- install the Toolbox in Python or Matlab.
-- load over 100 case-control datasets from several ENIGMA Working Groups
+- load over 100 case-control datasets from several ENIGMA Working Groups.
-- perform cross-disorder analyses
+- perform cross-disorder analyses.
-- import your own data
+- import your own data.
-- map parcellated data to and from vertexwise space
+- map parcellated data to and from vertexwise space.
-- export data and data results to several file formats
+- export data and data results to several file formats.
-- visualize and manipulate cortical and subcortical surface data
+- visualize and manipulate cortical and subcortical surface data.
-- load preprocessed connectivity data from the Human Connectome Project (HCP)
+- load preprocessed connectivity data from the Human Connectome Project (HCP).
-- load gene expression data from the Allen Human Brain Atlas
+- load gene expression data from the Allen Human Brain Atlas.
-- query pre-defined lists of disease-related genes from published GWAS
+- query pre-defined lists of disease-related genes from published GWAS.
-- stratify neuroimaging findings according to BigBrain statistical moments and gradient
+- stratify neuroimaging findings according to BigBrain statistical moments and gradient.
-- stratify neuroimaging findings according to cytoarchitectural variations
+- stratify neuroimaging findings according to cytoarchitectural variations.
-- build hub susceptibility models
+- build hub susceptibility models.
-- identify disease epicenters
+- identify disease epicenters.
-- perform spin permutation testing on parcellated data
+- perform spin permutation testing on parcellated data.

 |